 - In the results pane, for the specific printer, check the Driver Type column.
 This column specifies if the driver is Type 3 or Type 4.

 If it is determined that the print drive is type 4, a type 3 print drive must be selected instead.
-This can be done within the Print Management console by selecting the type 3 driver from the drop down list, if already installed on the print server.
-If the type 3 driver is not already installed on the print server, you can install the type 3 driver from the Advanced tab.
+This can be done within the Print Management console by selecting the type 3 driver from the drop-down list if it is already installed on the print server.
+If the type 3 driver is not already installed on the print server, you can install it from the Advanced tab.
 Select New Driver.

 Most Type 3 print drivers can be downloaded from Windows Update.
 If the Type 3 driver is not available from Windows Update, see the printer manufacturer’s website.